After A Chaotic Week In Brexit Politics, Here's What You Need To Know

 How much longer will all this drag out?

 Probably for years.
 Right now, Brussels and London are only arguing over the Brexit "divorce" arrangement, unwinding more than 40 years of economic integration.
-After they sort out the terms of withdrawal, they will have to negotiate a new free-trade agreement, which typically takes years — and which analysts say will be even more difficult that what we've been witnessing.
+After they sort out the terms of withdrawal, they will have to negotiate a new free-trade agreement, which typically takes years — and which analysts say will be even more difficult than what we've been witnessing.

 It's easy to get bogged down in the details of political maneuvering and parliamentary arcana, but what are the overarching issues here?